Cryptography

 Hushwire's encryption is built on the Signal Protocol, the same protocol used by Signal, WhatsApp, and Google Messages.
 It provides end-to-end encryption, forward secrecy, and post-compromise security for every conversation.

-We implement five of Signal's published specifications:
+We implement five of Signal's protocols:

 The protocol design is well-studied, peer-reviewed, and has withstood years of cryptographic scrutiny.
 We did not design a new protocol.
 We implemented an existing one, with specific improvements described below.